julhaas91/langgraph-linkedin-rss-post-generator-backend/README.md

 ## Overview

 This project automates the process of sharing high-quality AI news content on LinkedIn.
-The workflow consists of three main steps:
+The workflow consists of several steps:

 1. **Search the web** for the latest AI news articles
 2. **Select a relevant article** based on predefined criteria: